JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-7-Ethereum-token.md

     }
 }
 ```
-* I've added new parameter for BonkToken in constructor which will set contract property.
+* I've added a new parameter for BonkToken in the constructor which will set contract property.
 Easy peasy
 * In [ERC20](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol), function decimals returns 18 by default.
 Since I wanted to have it parametrized (ofc.
-I will leave it 18 xd), I've simply override decimals function with returning _decimals parameter.
+I will leave it 18 xd), I've simply overridden decimals function with returning _decimals parameter.

 ## Deploy token to network